You can find this document as PDF here.

 dba) to run the databases is required.
 This user must have a shell (bashis tested).

-2.2.
-Download and Install MyEnv
+2.3.
+Download and install MyEnv

 -